Shearwater Capital LLC

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment adviser, we are legally and morally required to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
+You should understand and ask us about these conflicts because they can affect the investment advice we provide.
 Here is an example to help you understand what this means: Shearwater Capital has a conflict of interest regarding advice given on adding new assets or transferring assets into accounts managed by our firm in that we receive compensation for your assets managed by our company.
 At Shearwater Capital, our only source of revenue is from the investment management fees paid by our clients.
 Our firm does not make money from any other fees or revenue streams.
 We do not charge a fixed or minimum fee.
 We do not sell proprietary products, receive third-party payments, participate in revenue sharing or buy or sell investments from our company or company principal accounts directly to you.
 We therefore have no financial incentive to sell you any particular mutual fund, exchange-traded fund, annuity, or insurance product.
 We do have a financial incentive to increase your assets under our management.

 You may wish to ask us, “How might your conflicts of interest affect me, and how will you address them?”

 The hyperlink below provides more detailed information about our services. https://adviserinfo.sec.gov/firm/summary/115399.
-Please refer specifically to “Part 2 Brochures” under Item 10.
+Please refer specifically to “Part 2 Brochures” under item 10.

 How do your financial professionals make money?